 Why training doesn’t move the number

 The default leadership move when usage stays flat is to schedule learning.
-It is the move that feels safest in front of a board.
-It is also the most reliably wrong response to an adoption gap I have seen in twenty years of watching enterprise software roll out.
+It feels safest in front of a board.
+It is also the most reliably wrong response to an adoption gap in enterprise software I have watched executives reach for.

 The reasoning behind the training reflex goes like this.
 Usage is low.
-People do not use what they do not know how to use.
+People don’t use what they don’t know how to use.
 Therefore teach them.
 Therefore the gap closes.
 Each step in that chain is intuitive.
 The problem is the second one.
-The premise that low usage is caused by low knowledge is empirically wrong for AI tools, and it has been wrong from the beginning.
+The premise that low usage is caused by low knowledge is empirically wrong for AI tools, and has been from the beginning.

 The 6x engagement gap that OpenAI publishes is not a knowledge gap.
 The Federal Reserve number on average productivity gain (5.4% of work hours, roughly two hours a week on a forty-hour schedule) is the average of a population in which a quarter of users save nine or more hours a week and the rest save almost nothing.
 BCG’s 2025 AI Radar surveyed 1,800-plus executives and found that fewer than one-third of companies have managed to upskill even a quarter of their workforce on AI.
 Their headline finding was not “train more.”
 It was the opposite: their leading firms run on a “10-20-70” principle in which 10% of effort goes to algorithms, 20% to data and technology, and 70% to people, processes, and cultural transformation.
 The training inside that 70% is a small piece.
 The bulk is workflow redesign and operating-model change.